 Now, in other cases, implants may be used as abutments rather than natural teeth.
 Or, they may be used to support the individual crown or crowns replacing the lost teeth.
 In other words, they may replace the tooth or teeth individually.
 It must be remembered that it requires an implant plus a crown or pontic for every tooth involved.
 This may increase the initial cost but maintenance and hygiene become much easier, as the implant teeth are brushed and flossed as individual teeth.
 In contrast, a fixed bridge with natural teeth as abutments, or implants as abutments require a floss threader to “thread” the floss under the pontics.

 The aesthetics may be a toss-up, but it is said that implants with covering porcelain crowns are more aesthetic.
 However, with the advancements in technology, the fixed dental bridges of today appear to be natural teeth.
 There is a slight amount of bone loss associated with the pontic of the conventional fixed bridge whereas this usually does not occur with the implants.
 This may be a very tiny factor.

 So, which do you choose?
 Implant or conventional dental bridge?
-Both are excellent treatments and a very thorough discussion of the pro’s and con’s with your dentist is required.
+Both are excellent treatments.
+A very thorough discussion of the pro’s and con’s with your dentist is required.
 He or she will guide you to the proper treatment for your mouth.
 Be sure and ask any questions you may have.